cesar-douady/open-lmake/doc/benchmark.md

 ## Notes on the benchmark

-Thanks to open-lmake [autodep mechanism](autodep.md), there is no dependencies information in the config file.
+Thanks to open-lmake [autodep mechanism](autodep.md), there is no deps information in the config file.
-Hence the fresh rebuild is longer as dependencies are discovered and this only pertinent for open-lmake.
+Hence the fresh rebuild is longer as deps are discovered and this only pertinent for open-lmake.
 For `make`, there is typically a `depend` target to build.
 For `ninja` this work would be done by meson or CMake.
 For `bazel`, this is done either by hand or by a generator.
 However, I have not measured these phases for other build systems.

 This flat organization is painless for `make`, `ninja` and open-lmake, but is contrary to `bazel`'s spirit.
-And to some extent, this is not unreasonnable: nobody puts 100k source files flat in a directory.
+And to some extent, this is not unreasonnable: nobody puts 100k source files flat in a dir.
-As a consequence, the partial no-op rebuild would be typically much faster with `bazel` because it would only explore the necessary sub-directories.
+As a consequence, the partial no-op rebuild would be typically much faster with `bazel` because it would only explore the necessary sub-dirs.
 This is key for `bazel`'s scalability.

 `bazel` can understand loops in its config file.
-Although this could have been done here, it would not be representative of a real situation where dependencies, names etc. are all different for each target, defeating any loop based approach.
+Although this could have been done here, it would not be representative of a real situation where deps, names etc. are all different for each target, defeating any loop based approach.
 As a consequence, all config files have a line for each target, except open-lmake where this information is stored in its dynamic state.
 Also we use built-in rules that may not execute exactly the same compilation command.